+22CE024 EARTH RETAINING STRUCTURES
-To understand lateral earth pressure theories and pressure theories and design of retaining walls.

-To understand pressure envelops and design of various components in braced cuts and

-To understand stability of earth dams and its protection and construction.
+- To understand lateral earth pressure theories and pressure theories and design of retaining walls. - To design anchored bulkheads by different methods. - To understand pressure envelops and design of various components in braced cuts and cofferdams. - To understand stability of earth dams and its protection and construction.

-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization of complex engineering problems.
+PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.